 Chocolate oranges and candied citrus peels make their way to the forefront, with the tell tale Sherry spice to give them depth and sophistication.

-The warming qualities of the 22-Year-Old are even more evident in the 25 and they make this the perfect dram for enjoying across from ablazing fire on a cold winter’s night.
+The warming qualities of the 22-Year-Old are even more evident in Glen Alba 25 and they make this the perfect dram for enjoying across from a blazing fire on a cold winter’s night.

 The finish is dry and filled with plenty of fruit and spice, extending that warming sensation right to the end.

-Last, but certainly not least, we have the eldest in the family, the 34-Year-Old, and unlike most 34 year olds I know, this dram has got its stuff together!
+Last, but certainly not least, we have the eldest in the family, Glen Alba 34.
+Unlike most 34 year olds I know, this dram has got its stuff together!

 This is a well cultured and refined dram that will transport you to a mahogany library filled with leather bound books.
 Like its siblings it has been matured in a Sherry cask.